 This document was produced under consultancy.
 It constitutes the final version of a review report, which was presented at the CMS COP11 in November 2014 and informed CMS Resolution 11.27.
-This work has been contributing to the implementation of the task of Technical Committee (TC) Working Group 8 on renewable energy and migratory waterbirds and the TC has been consulted in the preparatory phase of this report as well as earlier during the drafting of the Terms of Reference.
-At its 12th meeting in March 2015 the TC has approved this report for submission to the Standing Committee meeting and MOP6.
+This work has been contributing to the implementation of the task of Technical Committee (TC) Working Group 8 on renewable energy and migratory waterbirds and the TC has been consulted during the drafting of the Terms of Reference, as well as in the preparatory phase of this report.